jaxmayhem/averagesecurityguy.github.io/_posts/2016-09-07-facebook-private-phone-enumeration.md

 Facebook has the final say in all bug bounty submissions and even though I was frustrated, I dropped it and asked for permission to disclose.
 Since Facebook does not consider this a security or privacy issue they granted permission.

 If you'd like to test this out yourself, add a phone number to your account and set the permissions to Only Me.
 You should then be able to logout and attempt an account recovery using the phone number you provided.
-If you'd like to try this at a larger scale you can use the proof of concept code available at https://github.com/averagesecurityguy/pocs/blob/master/fb_phone_enum.py.
+If you'd like to try this at a larger scale you can use the proof of concept code on [GitHub](https://github.com/averagesecurityguy/pocs/blob/master/fb_phone_enum.py).

 Here's some sample output from the script: